How can 80% of people believe themselves to be above average leaders?

-If you are getting regular performance reviews, 360 degree appraisals, or other assessments, that’s great.
-Pay attention to what they tell you.
+If we are getting regular performance reviews, 360 degree appraisals, or other assessments, that’s great.
+We should pay attention to what they tell us.

-And by all means, if you aren’t getting inputs, there are lots of ways to get useful feedback from your boss.
+And by all means, if we aren’t getting inputs directly from the boss, there are lots of ways to get them talking.

-Short of getting your own leadership coach, here are six ways to tell immediately if you are sinking or swimming as a leader.
+Short of getting our own leadership coach, here are six ways we can tell immediately if we are sinking or swimming as leaders.

 Sinking or Swimming?

-Are they bringing you problems?
-As Colin Powell states in his excellent book “It Worked for Me” the day people stop coming to you with their problems is the day you should start to worry.
-It means they’ve lost confidence in your ability to fix things.
-If no one else ever seems to have a problem, it might mean that you have a problem.
+Are they bringing us problems?
+As Colin Powell states in his excellent book “It Worked for Me” the day people stop coming to us with their problems is the day we should start to worry.
+It means they’ve lost confidence in our ability to fix things.
+If no one else ever seems to have a problem, it might mean that we have a problem.

-How many twins do you have?
-Leadership by example is one of your most powerful tools of influence.
-You know it’s working when you start to see your teammates imitating your actions.
-From open-minded respectful debate, to communication skills, to how you respond to crisis, if you see others following your example it’s a sure sign that they think your approach must be a good one.
+How many twins do we have?
+Leadership by example is one of our most powerful tools of influence.
+We know it’s working when we start to see our teammates imitating our actions.
+From open-minded respectful debate, to communication skills, to how we respond to crisis, if we see others following our example it’s a sure sign that they think our approach must be a good one.

 What’s the TBA (Total Brains Applied)?
-Is every minor detail up to you?
+Is every minor detail up to us?
 I like David Paul Carter’s point that the best leaders are those who can successfully engage the most brains around them to help get the job done.
-With more brains plugged in, you increase the odds of coming up with better, more innovative solutions.
-And in the process, your teammates feel that they are meaningful contributors.
-If your brain is the only one in gear, it’s time to re-think.
+With more brains plugged in, we increase the odds of coming up with better, more innovative solutions.
+And in the process, our teammates feel that they are meaningful contributors.
+If our brain is the only one in gear, it’s time to re-think.

 Are they (really) listening?
-In Listening Skills for Leaders, I share eight ways to improve how you listen to others.
-Turn the tables and look for these same behaviors in them as you speak to see if they are really interested in what you have to say.
+In Listening Skills for Leaders, I share eight ways to improve how we listen to others.
+We can turn the tables and look for these same behaviors in them.
+Want to know if they are really interested in what we have to say?
 It starts with eye contact; generally the more there is, the better the sign.

-What does the mirror tell you?
-Look in the mirror – not the glass one in the bathroom, the other one: the faces of your teammates.
+What does the mirror tell us?
+Look in the mirror – not the glass one in the bathroom, the other one: the faces of our teammates.
 As Terry Starbucker says, people are not very good at masking their feelings, and faces don’t lie.
 Look at facial expressions.
 How many of them are smiling?
 Look at what he calls the “Smile-to-Frown Ratio” – the more smiles, the better.
-Your goal is not to make it like Disneyland every day, but more smiles generally means happier teammates.
+Our goal is not to make it like Disneyland every day, but more smiles generally means happier teammates.

 Sinking or Swimming as a Leader: The Takeaway